 According to HashiCorp, the state of cloud report, over 76% are already in multicloud today, which will be 86% in two years.
 Furthermore, other surveys have stated similar findings, and shared security within their multicloud strategy is a top priority for IT Leaders.

-Another survey found 86% of business owners plan to increase investment in multicloud environments in coming years, and 95% say those technologies have already been critical to their success.
+Another survey found that 86% of business owners plan to increase investment in multicloud environments in the coming years, and 95% say those technologies have already been critical to their success.

 This level of adoption creates enormous opportunities but with a catch.
 You can only enjoy the benefits of multicloud when you have a solid strategy.
 The question is, how to get started?